 4.2 Data Accuracy.
 MPOWR will have no responsibility or liability for the accuracy of data uploaded to the System by Customer, including without limitation Customer Data and any other data uploaded by Authorized Users.

-4.7 Excluded Data.
-Customer represents and warrants that Customer Data does not and will not include, and Customer has not and shall not upload or transmit to MPOWR’s computers or other media, any: (a) patient medical or other health information protected by the Health Insurance Portability and Accountability Act, or similar U.S. or foreign laws and regulations; (b) student education information protected by the Family Educational Rights and Privacy Act of 1974; (c) Cardholder Data, as that term is defined in the PCI standards; (d) information subject to regulation or protection by the Gramm-Leach-Bliley Act (or related rules or regulations); or (e) special categories of personal data as defined under the EU Data Protection Legislation; (collectively, the “Excluded Data”).
+4.6 Excluded Data.
+Customer represents and warrants that Customer Data does not and will not include, and Customer has not and shall not upload or transmit to MPOWR’s computers or other media, any: (a) patient medical or other health information protected by the Health Insurance Portability and Accountability Act, or similar U.S. or foreign laws and regulations, unless Customer’s System is an Eligible Product as further described in Section 4.7 below; (b) student education information protected by the Family Educational Rights and Privacy Act of 1974; (c) Cardholder Data, as that term is defined in the PCI standards; (d) information subject to regulation or protection by the Gramm-Leach-Bliley Act (or related rules or regulations); or (e) special categories of personal data as defined under the EU Data Protection Legislation; (collectively, the “Excluded Data”).
 CUSTOMER RECOGNIZES AND AGREES THAT: (i) MPOWR HAS NO LIABILITY FOR ANY FAILURE TO PROVIDE PROTECTIONS FOR EXCLUDED DATA OR OTHERWISE TO PROTECT EXCLUDED DATA; AND (ii) MPOWR’S SYSTEMS ARE NOT INTENDED FOR MANAGEMENT OR PROTECTION OF EXCLUDED DATA AND MAY NOT PROVIDE ADEQUATE OR LEGALLY REQUIRED SECURITY FOR EXCLUDED DATA.